UjjawalGupta30/Advanced-Covid-Tracker/README.md

 Map for having an overall idea of the covid spread
 </i>
 <li>
-Cuntry wise graphs of covid cases
+Country wise graphs of covid cases
 </li>